FatemehZahedi/Damping-Map-KUKA/README.md

 - CMake 3.8+
 - C++11 compatible compiler

-Both of these should be readily available via a linux distro package manager such as rpm, apt, etc...
+Both of these should be readily available via a linux distro package manager such as rpm, apt, zypper, etc...

 ********************************************************************************